gavindizon/Thats-Life/README.md

 # THAT'S LIFE CCPROG 3 MP

+## UPDATES 1.1 (TYRONE) :
+### What was done:
+- Fixed what is needed to be fixed in 1.0
+- Added an overload method in draw card which will specify the index

+### What needs to be fixed:
+- Job search needs an option to filter no degree careers to players without degree

+### What is yet to be implemented:
+- Retirement/ Endgame
+- Overall UI Improvements

+### Blockers:
+- N/A

+## UPDATES 1.0 (GAVIN) :
+### What was done:
+- "Show More" Player details
+- House Card and Deck
+- Buy House Space Action

+### What needs to be fixed:
+(Refer to previous)

+### What is yet to be implemented:
+- Retirement/ Endgame
+- Overall UI Improvements

+### Blockers:
+- N/A

+### Other notes:
+- padebug nalang yung House Space kung may mali sinet ko muna near the start of  the bosrd "Career Path"
 ### What was accomplished:
 - Which Path logic error
 - Out of Bounds board